Dundalk F.C.: Rivalries

 The Louth Derby is contested between Dundalk and Drogheda United, who entered the League of Ireland in 1963.
 The clubs played an annual friendly from 1966 to 1984—the Donegan Cup, presented by former Louth TD Paddy Donegan.
-Apart from one attempt to revive the contest in 1990, it was dropped as the two clubs could not find suitable dates for it during the season after the split of the League of Ireland into two divisions.
 The friendly was reintroduced as a pre-season match in 1997 with a new trophy—the Jim Malone Cup, in honour of three-time chairman of the board, the late Jim Malone.

-While there is a sibling rivalry between the two towns, Derbies are not usually antagonistic because the two clubs have rarely competed for top honours simultaneously, although they did meet in the final of the 1971–72 League of Ireland Shield, with Dundalk winning 5–0.
+The two clubs have rarely competed for honours simultaneously, although they did meet in the final of the 1971–72 League of Ireland Shield, with Dundalk winning 5–0.
 Many of Dundalk's most successful periods have corresponded with Drogheda being at the lower end of the league table or in the First Division, while Drogheda's most successful period (between 2004 and 2008) occurred while Dundalk were in the lower tier.
-The derby has been fractious on occasion, however, particularly during cup ties between the sides.
-In addition to the Louth Derby, Dundalk fans would see Shamrock Rovers as their biggest rivals, as Rovers hold the record for the most league titles and the record for the most FAI Cups, with Dundalk next in the honours list for both competitions.
+In addition to the Louth Derby, Dundalk fans would see Shamrock Rovers as their main rivals because Rovers hold the records for both the most league titles and the most FAI Cups, with Dundalk next in the honours list for both competitions.

 Ownership and finances

-The club is currently owned by a private company trading as 'Dundalk Town FC Limited'.
-The trading company is owned by a consortium of investors led by Andy Connolly and sports technology firm STATSports.
+Dundalk Football Club is owned by Dundalk Town F.C.
+Limited.
+Chris Clinton has been the majority shareholder since 10 November 2025.